 Jira supports Kanban and scrum task boards, making it robust and agile towards the needs of different team members.
 Jira offers more extensive features as compared to its competitors, allowing for multiple options to view reports and charts.

 Overall Jira’s free version offers lesser user allowance, but provides users with a more extensive list of features to explore.
-The free version lets users take full advantage of the multiple board set up to view and organise tasks, build customisable workflows and supports file storage allowing users to store and share documents with ease.
+The free version lets users take full advantage of the multiple board set up to view and organize tasks, build customizable workflows and supports file storage allowing users to store and share documents with ease.

 Jira also has an on premise one time payment plan, that allows users to build and host Jira on their own personal servers.